 The whole of the reading curriculum at Boston West Academy is underpinned by the principles of Scarborough's Reading Rope.
-Aspects of this, matched closely to the National Curriculum statements for reading, and including fluency, have been collated to form a progression of skills for reading from foundation stage to year six.
+Aspects of this, matched closely to the National Curriculum statements for reading have been collated to form a progression of skills for reading from foundation stage to year six.
+(Add reading progression of skills here)